Celebrate National BBQ Month at Smokey Mo’s

 - In Kansas, barbecue uses a wide variety of meat, from pork and beef to chicken and fish.
 All are cooked slow and low and bathed in a thick, sweet molasses-and-tomato sauce.
 The Kansas City signature dish is “burnt ends” – fatty, caramelized hunks of brisket, double smoked.

 - In Texas, meat is king and sauce is secondary.
-The most iconic tradition of Texas BBQ is Central Texas style, originating in the German and Czech meat markets of the 19th Brisket is by far the favorite cut in Central Texas, followed by sausage.
+The most iconic tradition of Texas BBQ is Central Texas-style BBQ, originating in the German and Czech meat markets of the 19th century.
+Brisket is by far the favorite cut in Central Texas, followed by sausage.

 Celebrate BBQ Year-Round at Smokey Mo’s!